Frequently Asked Questions

 The Autism Authorization will allow holders of Levels I and II Mild/Moderate and other credentials to work with K-12 students (up through age 22) with autism spectrum disorders.
 The Autism Spectrum Disorders added Authorization (ASDA) authorizes the holder to conduct assessments, provide instruction, and special education related services to individuals with a primary disability of autism as defined in subsection 300.8(c) (1) of Title 34 Code of Federal Regulations, Subpart A, across the continuum of special education program options at the grade and age levels authorized by the prerequisite credential required in (a) (1).

-What are the CTC Standards in the ASD Program and what courses address these standards at Alliant?
+What are the CTC Standards in the ASDAA Program and what courses address these standards

 - ASDAA Standard 1: Characteristics of ASD